MicrosoftDocs/win32/desktop-src/properties/props-system-islocationsupported.md

 ---
-Description: 'Identifies whether a location was indexed (locally or remotely) at the time it was added to the library.' ms.assetid: '5BAFB5A4-33C7-4522-B9C1-2F68D7AFC31B'
+Description: Identifies whether a location was indexed (locally or remotely) at the time it was added to the library. ms.assetid: 5BAFB5A4-33C7-4522-B9C1-2F68D7AFC31B
-title: 'System.IsLocationSupported'
+title: System.IsLocationSupported
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.IsLocationSupported